TeamShadow/Tutorials/tutorials/source/operators.rst

 Assignment
 ^^^^^^^^^^

-In the :ref:`Variables Introduction<Variables Introduction>` page, assigning a variable a particular value is briefly touched on.
+We touch on assigning a variable a particular value in the :ref:`Variables` tutorial.
 For example, consider the following line of code:

 .. code-block:: shadow